 The reason why dinner meetings are not suggested is that experts say dinner is typically seen as more “formal,” which can create an uncomfortable and stressful experience for some parties— especially if the client feels awkward participating in small talk for example.
 Always remember to save your receipts and include the date and matters of business discussed—small business owners can get tax deductions for business-related meals.
 If you do not want to be surrounded by a bunch of people while you eat you can even try to rent out a restaurant's banquet room.
 Even some inexpensive restaurants like Panera Bread have banquet rooms you can reserve.

 The growing trend is using co-op office centers to conduct meetings.
 These services typically will give you a small office, including a desk and a few chairs, for a small fee (some as low as $15 an hour).
 Others even offer special daily and monthly packages for those who know they'll be busy with clients during a particular month or week.

 4. Hotel Conference Rooms

 Meeting in an actual hotel room is too intimate, and it could put your safety at risk while meeting in the hotel lobby or foyer is too amateur.
 A better alternative is booking a conference room within a hotel.
-Depending on which hotel you look into, you can reserve a meeting/conference room for about $200-$300 a day.
-While the price may seem steep, do take note that most conference room packages include access to Wi-Fi internet connection, access to technology such as a TV and DVD player for presentations/video conferencing, office supplies such as notepads, and will even include catered food.
+Depending on which hotel you look into, you can reserve a meeting or conference room for about $200-$300 a day.
+While the price may seem steep, do take note that most conference room packages include access to Wi-Fi internet connection, access to technology such as a TV and DVD player for presentations and video conferencing, office supplies such as notepads, and will even include catered food.

 5. City Hall